polyadic/funcky-lexer/README.md

 public record DivisionToken : IToken;
 ```

 You have to define an EpsilonToken marked with the `IEpsilonToken` interface.
-This will be returned by the LexerReader when you read past the end.
+This will be returned by the `ILexemeReader` when you read past the end.
 This also means you should not construct this Token on your own.

 ```cs
 public record EpsilonToken : IEpsilonToken;
 ```

-Create the rules how you want to lex the tokens.
+Create all the rules you need to create the lexer tokens.

 ```cs
 LexerResult result = LexerRuleBook.Builder